What can cause a nail fungus?

 • Having continuous physical contact with someone who has a fungus on their body.

-• Using dirty tools that are not disinfected at a nail salon.
+• Using nail tools that are not properly disinfected.

-• Having dry and cracked nails allow fungus to enter the nail bed.
+• Having dry and cracked nails allow the fungus to enter the nail bed.

 How can I treat a fungal nail infection?

 The best possible treatment can be provide by a medical professional.
 We suggest calling and scheduling an appointment for a consultation.
 We offer many different in-office treatments.
 Our office number is (954) 776-0000!

 Who is at a higher risk of developing a nail fungus?